skip to main content

 young man in white t-shirt looking for the broke person’s guide to finding an apartment

 Look, you have to live somewhere.
 But living somewhere gets expensive!
-Assuming you’re renting an apartment, you’ll likely be paying a lot, if not most, of your paycheck to rent each month.
+Assuming you’re renting an apartment, you’ll likely be using a substantial portion of your paycheck for rent each month.

-On the upside, that means finding a more affordable apartment could leave you with lots more money to spend on other necessities--and placing you in a much better financial situation overall.
+On the upside, that means finding a more affordable apartment could leave you with more money to spend on other necessities and placing you in a better financial situation overall.

 Put together an honest budget.

-The first step of searching for an apartment is making a true, accurate, and honest assessment of your budget.
+The first step of searching for an apartment is making an accurate and honest assessment of your budget.
 You may be tempted to overestimate; after all, the more you can spend on an apartment, the greater your range of options will be and the less frustrating a search you will have.
-(And as anyone who has ever looked for an apartment knows, the search can very quickly become frustrating.)
+As anyone who has ever looked for an apartment knows, the search can very quickly become frustrating.

 Despite all that, you’ll be much better off in the long run if you have a budget you know you can stick to.
 Then you just have to actually, you know, stick to it.

-“Be honest about your budget,” recommended Emily McCrary-Ruiz-Esparza, brand editor at House Method.
+“Be honest about your budget,” recommended Emily McCrary-Ruiz-Esparza, a journalist covering business, work, and women.
 “I once negotiated my own rent down a hundred dollars a month because I let the landlord know exactly what my housing budget was.
 They were understanding and helpful and met me there.

 "Keep in mind, though, that you shouldn't expect any landlord to come down significantly—it would be disrespectful to ask for a significant cut.
 They need to make this a profitable venture, after all.”